shahin326/Collatz-conjecture-Example/README.md

 # How to use

-Run the application and enter a naturl number to start calculation for.
+Run the application and enter a natural number to start calculation for.
-You will get results in a HTML file.
+You will get the Hailstone sequence and other results in a HTML file.